fabrahman/ReBART/README.md

 This repo contains code for the EMNLP 2021 paper:

-** Is Everything in Order?
-A Simple Way to Order Sentences **
+#Is Everything in Order?
+A Simple Way to Order Sentences
-* Somnath Basu Roy Chowdhury, Faeze Brahman, Snigdha Chaturvedi *
+*Somnath Basu Roy Chowdhury, Faeze Brahman, Snigdha Chaturvedi* EMNLP 2021

+Link to paper [here][https://arxiv.org/pdf/2104.07064.pdf]

 ### Pre-requisities